 So, here’s something pretty cool.
 There are a number of health insurance companies that offer another kind of insurance – expat health insurance.

-First off, if you’re unfamiliar with the term expat (I was until a couple years ago), it’s short for expatriate.
+First off, if you’re unfamiliar with the term expat (I wasn’t until a couple of years ago), it’s short for expatriate.
 An expat is someone that’s living in a country (either temporarily or permanently) other than his or her native country.

 So when it comes to expat health insurance, that’s good for the insurance companies.
-The reason is that if you planning on living in another country, the costs of your medical will likely be a lot cheaper than it would be here in the U.S.
+The reason is that if you planning on living in another country, the cost of your medical care will likely be a lot cheaper than it would be here in the U.S.

 Because of that, they offer cheaper prices for health insurance – significantly cheaper!
 And that’s great for you as an expat!

 Cigna seems to be one of the go-to companies that expats tend to gravitate toward.
 When I submitted a quote online for their expat health insurance, here’s basically what I received:

 These prices obviously are much nicer to look at than the ACA prices Fritz got, but then I dug a little more into it.
 I realized one very important detail… the area of coverage was listed as “WorldWide Excluding USA.”

 Hmm, that’s a big problem.
 With us planning to come back periodically to the U.S. to visit, particularly, in that first year before we get our Visas, we need to make sure we’re covered in the U.S. as well.

 So I called and talked to them.
 They do offer coverage that includes the U.S. as well, but the catch is that you’re only covered in the U.S. for 180 days of the year.
 And those days can be used however you want throughout the year.